PavanRangani/docs/docs/prd/tasks/task-instance.md

     - When Date (Task Source) is future: `Future date is not allowed`
     - When Due date of the Sub-Task is greater than the Due date of parent task: `Should be <= {Due date of Parent task} (Parent Task)` [See this](https://drive.google.com/file/d/1Er86IVWj97q9zSKh2_SExvhPVM3PcRuD/view)
 - Error message for RACI Roles: `Duplicate value is not allowed`
+- Erorr message when entity doesn't have household team: `This entity doesn't have a Household team.
+So you can't add task for this entity.` [See this](https://drive.google.com/file/d/12Q2dlEAJep48QuMh918jm6pJZ7Bc87WK/view?usp=sharing)

 - Tooltip message
-    - Section: `First select the entity`
+    - Section and RACI Roles: `First select the entity`.
+[See this](https://drive.google.com/file/d/1PiyognACAXBey66w5-DZjlLOpiG5GK1W/view?usp=sharing)
-    - Familiy and RACI Roles: `First select the family`
+    - Entity: `First select the family`
 - Proper message when no records available
   - Accontable: `No Accountable Available`
   - Consulted: `No Consulted Available`